rgoodie/openam_13/README.md

 What
 -
 This is a fork of the Drupal 7 [OpenAM module](https://www.drupal.org/project/openam).
 It includes some additional functionality to support OpenAM API level 13.
-After having enough troubles submitting patches, abandoning auto roles population, and other changes, I forked this.
+After having enough troubles submitting patches, abandoning auto roles population, and other changes, I had more than just a few changes.

 Why
 -